arnicas/simple-embedded-text-navigator/README.md

   console.log('results of search', results);
 ```

-If there is interest, I could add a skeleton version that doesn't have all the UI cruft Claude kept talking me into (and then being meh at).
+If there is interest, I could add a skeleton version that doesn't have all the UI cruft Claude kept talking me into.

 ## Running During dev